Term Life Insurance

 A).
 For most middle-class families, once your children are grown, your house is paid off, and you are nearing retirement, you may not have a great need for life insurance anymore.
 This assumes your family now has enough financial resources so that if one spouse dies, the surviving spouse will have enough income for monthly needs.

 If this is not the case for your family, if retirement assets are tight, then there would be a strong argument to obtain some kind of life insurance to help the surviving spouse here.

 For wealthier families, sometimes a permanent life insurance policy can help serve estate planning and retirement income needs.

 Penn Health Insurance Solutions, Inc. can help with planning and guidance here.

-John and Nick take the complicated and make it understandable!Drew A. - Doylestown, PA
+The Penn Health team take the complicated and make it understandable!Drew A. - Doylestown, PA